How to Use Intuitive Eating to Uncover Your Emotional Eating Triggers: 3 Tools

 Emotional eating is a coping mechanism where food is used to suppress or soothe emotions that are perceived as distressing and uncomfortable.
 Often it’s followed by guilt and even more intense emotional discomfort.
 Common triggers for emotional eating include stress, boredom, loneliness, frustration, anger, or shame.
 If left unaddressed, emotional eating can develop into more serious behaviors, and let’s be real… it commonly does because of what we hear about it from diet culture and how it’s often pathologized.

-Contrary to what you might often hear in the media, you aren't a bad person, undisciplined, or lacking in self-control if you find yourself eating to soothe, avoid, assuage, or shift uncomfortable emotions.
-I have often said, emotional eating isn't self-sabotage-- it's self-protection.
+Contrary to what you might often hear in the media, you aren’t a bad person, undisciplined, or lacking in self-control if you find yourself eating to soothe, avoid, assuage, or shift uncomfortable emotions.
+I have often said, emotional eating isn’t self-sabotage– it’s self-protection.

 Many of the people I’ve worked with have a history of using food to soothe, but what has compounded their shame around this behavior, is what they perceive to be their personal failure to be “good dieters.”
 They restrict in order to mitigate the effects of the eating (because we live in a culture that demonizes certain types of eating, certain foods, as well as bodies that don’t fit the “ideal”), and end up in a vicious cycle.